 It is really wise to wait until you are sure of exactly what you want to do before going to University.
 Higher education is too expensive for you to make a mistake.

-At about 22 years old, you are not too late to join college but at the same time you have a better resolve on what you want to pursue.
+In your mature age, you are not too late to join college.
+At the same time, you have a better resolve on what you want to pursue.

 Dwell on the Positive

-Just like anything else in life, there is a positive and negative side to going back to college at 22.
+Just like anything else in life, there is a positive and negative side to going back to college in your 20s, 30s or 40s.
 In the end, your stay in college will come down to what you choose to focus on.

 I had grievances against college education and several times I swore I would never go back to University.
 The grievances were valid and they are still valid today.